daniel-frak/dummy4j/extending-dummy4j.md

 * `#{name.male_first_name} #{name.last_name}`
 * `##-###`

-The parser will first try to resolve the key in the locale which is first on the list.
+The parser will first try to resolve the path in the locale which is first on the list.
 Failing that, it will keep going down the list until it resolves it or returns NULL.

 It is also possible to resolve nested expressions, e.g.:
 `#{key1.#{key2}}`.
-In that case, the expression `#{key2}` will be resolved first and its result will be used to resolve the root expression.
+In that case, the placeholder `#{key2}` will be resolved first and its result will be used to resolve the root placeholder.
+This can be especially useful for picking a random key (`#{key1.#{key1}}` will resolve a random key from `key1`).

 ## Providing custom files